coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-x-crawl is a flexible nodejs crawler library.
-It is used to batch crawl data, network requests and download file resources.
-Support crawling data asynchronously or synchronously.
-Since it runs on nodejs, it is friendly to JS/TS developers.
+X-Crawl is a flexible Nodejs reptile bank.
+Used to crawl pages, batch network requests, and download file resources in batches.
+There are 5 kinds of RequestConfig writing, 3 ways to obtain results, and crawl data asynchronous or synchronized mode.
+Run on Nodejs and be friendly to JS/TS developers.

 If you feel good, you can support [x-crawl repository](https://github.com/coder-hxl/x-crawl) with a Star.

 ## Features

-- Support asynchronous/synchronous way to crawl data.
+- Cules data for asynchronous/synchronous ways.
-- Support Promise/Callback method to get the result.
+- In three ways to obtain the results of the three ways of supporting Promise, Callback, and Promise + Callback.
+- RquestConfig has 5 ways of writing.
-- Anthropomorphic request interval.
+- The anthropomorphic request interval time.
-- Crawl pages, JSON, file resources, etc. with simple configuration.
+- In a simple configuration, you can capture pages, JSON, file resources, and so on.
-- Polling function, timing crawling.
+- The rotation function, crawl regularly.
-- The built-in puppeteer crawls the page and uses the jsdom library to parse the page.
+- The built -in Puppeteer crawl the page and uses the JSDOM library to analyze the page, or it can also be parsed by itself.
-- Written in TypeScript, has type hints, and provides generics.
+- Chopening with TypeScript, possessing type prompts, and providing generic types.

 ## Relationship with puppeteer